-Data Analysis in Healthcare is a matter of life and death, and it's also a very time-consuming task when you do not have proper tools.
+Data Analysis in Healthcare is a matter of life and death, and it's also a very time-consuming task when you do not have the proper tools.
 When we are talking about sepsis - the dangerous condition when the body starts to attack its organs and tissues in attempts to fight off the bacteria or other causes - the risk of losing the patient due to sepsis increases by 4% with each hour.

 The researchers from the University of Queensland and the Google Cloud Platform developers have teamed up with the APP Solutions developers to provide medical doctors with a tool to help patients before they suffer from septic shock.